jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 Why NULL pointer?
 Because pointer without any data in it names **NULL pointer**.

 Why is it happens?
-Zscript expect to see some data in pointer, and if there are no any data it, Gzdoom conclude that **something goes wrong** in some code before reading from pointer, and to not escalate error further, breaks code execution.
+Zscript expect to see some data in pointer, and if there are no any data in it, Gzdoom conclude that **something goes wrong** in some code located before code that tries to read from pointer, and to not escalate error further, breaks code execution.

 In Zscript check pointer for data can be done by simple condition statement `if(pointer name here != NULL) {}` which mean `if(there are something in this pointer) {do things here}`.
 Such check names **NULL check** since it check is pointer equal to NULL or no.